euclidesdry/leadster-frontend-challenge-pokemon/README.md

 ---

+The whole challenge goals is to use the [PokeAPI](https://pokeapi.co/) to filter, show up and interact with the API given pokemon's details, description and other information about the pokemon world.
+Therefore, in the next topics, we will explain more about the project **Decisions**, **Code Organization**, **Features**, and how to run the project on your local machine.

 ## Decisions

 On this challenge I've made some decisions about the project organization and how structure it.
 In the following I'll show some decisions that I've made by some topics.